openenergymonitor/learn/view/electricity-monitoring/networking/sending-data-between-nodes-rfm.md

 The Arduino & RFM12/69 based OpenEnergyMonitor modules are programmed with application sketches that make use of the [JeeLib library](https://github.com/jcw/jeelib) to handle transmission and reception of the data, using the function calls provided by the library.
 Appendix 1 contains instructions for configuring the RFM69Pi / RFM12Pi Raspberry Pi module.

-RF data is trasmitted using the [JeeLib RF Packet format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/).
+RF data is transmitted using the [JeeLib RF Packet format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/).

 #### Configuring & Addressing